ilanatr/ilanatr/Long list of research and evaluation past projects.md

 ## Long list of research and evaluation projects (chronological)

+### Final Evaluation of the Ambitious, Radical, Inclusive, Economic Statistics (ARIES) Programme (2025)
+**_The Office for National Statistics (ONS)_** <br>
+_Role: Evaluation Project Director_

+ONS launched the ARIES programme to sustainably improve the quality, timeliness and granularity of the ONS economic statistics through best use of available data and technology.
+The evaluation of the ARIES programme comprised a process evaluation and a qualitative impact evaluation of its six core projects, drawing on realist-informed approaches and outcome harvesting, designed to understand both how the programme was delivered and the factors driving its outcomes.
+The study comprised collation of primary data, including focus groups and depth interviews with participants within the ONS and external to the ONS triangulated with secondary evidence, providing a comprehensive base for programme-level insights.

 ### [Study on the development effects of debt funds: high level findings on debt fund managers' approaches to impact management and identification of opportunities for more effective and efficient impact analysis on debt funds by DEG and OeEB](https://www.oe-eb.at/dam/jcr:2cf65694-ce05-4ada-b9ec-508913acdce7/Summary_Debt_Fund_Study_Final.pdf) (2023)
 **_DEG and OeEB_** <br>
 _Role: Project Manager (& Proposal Lead)_